Skip to content

 Listen to one output file before you batch.
 Sharp cymbals and sibilance show low-bitrate problems first.

-Media Player for playback only
+Method 3: Media Player for playback only

 Media Player on Windows 11 plays many FLAC files but does not export MP3.
-Clipchamp is for video, not lossless audio conversion.
+There is no built-in FLAC to MP3 menu like Print to PDF for documents.